Zilliqa/ZIP/zips/zip-19.md

 ### Scenario 3: Cyclic transfer of stake

-In this scenario, there is two address.
+In this scenario, there are two addresses.
 Both addresses are transfering stake to each other.

 ```
 A --> B